lbausch/SQLgreyGUI/docs/index.md

 * Whitelist: Add sender emails or sender domains to prevent them from being greylisted and delivered directly
 * Opt-Out: Define emails or domains you don't want greylisting to be enabled for
 * Opt-In: Define  emails or domains for which you want to enforce greylisting permanently
-* Option of using seperate databases for SQLgrey and the application itself.
+* Option of using separate databases for SQLgrey and the application itself.
 This way you can maintain a user database in a single place and use it with all installations of SQLgreyGUI.
 In addition you don't need to alter the SQLgrey database at all.

 ## Requirements